edwardjansen/kafka-docker-airflow/README.md

 # kafka-docker
-*Setting up a simple streaming service using kafka using docker-compose*
+*Setting up a simple streaming service using kafka & airflow using docker-compose*

-This repo contains a very basic example to get working with kafka and docker-compose.
+This repo contains a very basic example to get working with kafka, airflow and docker-compose.
 It serves for me as a reminder of how to set things up in a basic way.

 #### Prerequisites
 Make sure you have docker-compose installed.